 Charity Matters: Who along the way has helped you make this journey happen?

 Jennifer Hull: Siena Dancsecs is a huge contributor to our success and is one of Josie’s best friends and has been through so many ups and downs with Josie medically.
 Siena’s passion to help others started to light on fire.
-At 11 years old she called to tell me that we the organization should be named Once Upon a Room.
-She said that our mission should be to serve pediatric patients in and out of the hospital that were in active medical treatment.
+At 11 years old she called to tell me that the organization should be named Once Upon a Room.
+She said that our mission should be to serve pediatric patients in and out of the hospital that was inactive medical treatment.